sagemath/trac_to_gh/Issue 4280.md

 # Issue 4280: Syntax error for a comment line, then help query in a notebook cell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4280

 Original creator: jason